UX/UI Product Designer

 The main advantage that we found in the use of wireframes was to be able to visualize different ways to structure the visuality of the app in a quick and simple way, to start working on the final file from a solid and functional base.

-In a few months we designed the EasyPermit product on iOS, Android and desktop.
-We stick to our principles and focus on our strategy of making the experience easier (clear + fast + accessible).
+In a matter of months, we designed the NovacsHealth app for iOS, Android and desktop.
+We stuck to our principles and focused on our strategy of making the experience simpler (clear + fast + accessible).

-During this time, we also focused on aligning the design principles of the company with the digital products we were creating, the idea was to make it feel more modern and reliable with a new brand identity system that differentiates it in the market.
+During this time, we also focused on aligning the company’s design principles with the digital products we were creating.
+The idea was to make the app feel modern and reliable, with a new brand identity system that would differentiate it in the marketplace.